tmattran/ELK-Stack-Project-1/README.md

 ### Whitelisted IP Addresses:

-The whitelisted IP Address is Machines within the network can only be accessed by Jump Box Provisioner.
+The whitelisted IP Addresses are 73.110.194.27 and 73.36.202.195, the local host contains the SSH private key to log into the JumpBox Provisioner on port 22.
+Machines within the network can only be accessed by Jump Box Provisioner.

+### Which machine did I allow to access my ELK VM and what are the addesses?

+The Jump Box Provisioner has access to the ELK VM with the private IP address of 10.1.0.4 using SSH on port 22.
+The local host has access to the ELK VM with a public IP address of 73.110.194.27 and 73.36.202.195 using TCP on port 5601.

 ### A summary of the access policies in place can be found in the table below.